-(1) Comprised of all outstanding shares of restricted stock held by such named executive officer that had not vested as of December 31, 2017.
-The values in this column are based on the \$17.74 closing market price of our common stock on the NYSE on December 29, 2017, which was the last trading day of the year.
+(1) Comprised of all outstanding shares of restricted stock held by such Named Executive Officer that had not vested as of December 31, 2018.
+The values in this column are based on the \$18.03 closing market price of our common stock on the NYSE on December 31, 2018.